poolshark-protocol/docs/site/content/overview/cover-pools.en.md

 If the user wants to increase capital efficiency, they can either increase the `lower` bound or decrease the `upper` bound so that less upfront capital is required.

-Users cannot place liquidity along the curve at a better LP execution price than what is current.
-Cover pools are not meant to be used for `Take Profit` positions, as this is what the Price Pools are intended before.
-Rather, Cover positions are meant to slowly transition out of one asset into another as the price becomes worse for the LP.
-This is a way for LPs to hedge a portion of their portfolio in the case the market price moves against a token.
+Rather, Cover positions are meant to decrease exposure of one asset and increase exposure to another as the price of the initial asset becomes worse.
+This is a way for LPs to hedge a portion of their portfolio in the case the market price moves against a given asset.
 </br></br></br>
 ![Range Order 1](cover_position.png){: style="width:100%"}
 </br></br>